dsccommunity/DscResource.DocGenerator/README.md

 ### `Generate_Wiki_Content`

-This build task runs the cmdlet `New-DscResourceWikiPage`.
+This build task runs the cmdlet `New-DscResourceWikiPage` to build documentation for DSC resource.
+It will also copy the content of the wiki source folder if it exist (`WikiSourceFolderName` defaults to `WikiSource`).

-if the `Home.md` is present in the `WikiSourcePath` and it contain on or more entries of `#.#.#`  that will be replaced with the module version specified in `ModuleVersion`.
+if the `Home.md` is present in the folder specified in `WikiSourceFolderName` all module version placeholders (`#.#.#`) will be replaced with the built module version.

 Below is an example how the build task can be used when a repository is based on the [Sampler](https://github.com/gaelcolas/Sampler) project.